huggingface/transformers/docs/source/preprocessing.rst

                                [1, 1, 1, 1, 1, 1, 1, 1, 0]])}

-We can now see what the `attention_mask <glossary.html#attention-mask>`__ is all about: it points out which tokens the model should pay attention to and which ones it shoul not (because they represent padding in this case).
+We can now see what the `attention_mask <glossary.html#attention-mask>`__ is all about: it points out which tokens the model should pay attention to and which ones it should not (because they represent padding in this case).

 Note that if your model does not have a maximum length associated to it, the command above will throw a warning.
 You can safely ignore it.
 You can also pass ``verbose=False`` to stop the tokenizer to throw those kinds of warnings.